Objectives of this article

-Statistics is defined as a body of methods for making reasonable and wise decisions in the face of uncertainty.
-These are used in the analysis of numerical data of various aspects including interpretation of data on the basis of certain statistical principles.
+Statistics is defined as a body of processes for creating reasonable and wise decisions in the face of uncertainty.
+These are applied in the analysis of numerical data of various aspects including interpretation of data on the basis of certain statistical principles.

 Biostatistics or Biometry

 Biostatistics is the term referred when tools of statistics are applied to the data that is derived from biological sciences.
 In other words when the principles of statistics are applied to study of organisms or living system, the study is called biostatistics or biometry.

 It encompasses the design of biological experiments, especially in medicine, pharmacy, agriculture and fishery; the collection, summarization, and analysis of data from those experiments; and the interpretation of, and inference from the obtained results.

 1. In Physiology and Anatomy

 - To define what is normal or healthy in a population and to find limits of normality in variables such as weight & pulse rate.

 - To find the difference between means and proportions of normal at two places or in different periods.
 The mean height of Bangladeshi boys is less than the mean height of American boys .
 Whether this difference is due to chance or a natural variation or because of some other factors such as better nutrition playing a part, has to be decided.

 - To find the correlation between two variables X and Y such as height & weight whether weight increases or decreases proportionately with height & if so by how much has to be found.

 - To find the action of drug.
 For examples,a drug given to animals or humans to see whether the changes produced are due to drug or by chance